theofidry/cpu-core-counter/README.md

 `FinderRegistry` provides two helpful entries:

-- `::getDefaultLogicalFinders()`: gives an ordered list of finders that will look for the _logical_ CPU cores count
+- `::getDefaultLogicalFinders()`: gives an ordered list of finders that will look for the _logical_ CPU cores count.
-- `::getDefaultPhysicalFinders()`: gives an ordered list of finders that will look for the _physical_ CPU cores count
+- `::getDefaultPhysicalFinders()`: gives an ordered list of finders that will look for the _physical_ CPU cores count.

-By default when using `CpuCoreCounter`, it will use the logical finders since it is more likely what you are looking for and is what is used by PHP source to build the PHP binary.
+By default, when using `CpuCoreCounter`, it will use the logical finders since it is more likely what you are looking for and is what is used by PHP source to build the PHP binary.